 Have a laugh at a comedy night

-You don’t have to be an expert in Japanese to enjoy Osaka’s comedy scene, with many venues hosting weekly events in English too.
+You don’t have to be an expert in Japanese to enjoys Osaka’s comedy scene, with many venues hosting weekly events in English too.
 Perhaps the most popular is the ROR Comedy Club, which offerings up its stage to everyone from comics telling rapid-fire jokes to those who prefer slapstick, and even the odd magician.
 English shows are held every Friday and Saturday night, throughout the year.

 Head back in time at Hozen-ji Yokocho